Scientific: Caesalpinia pulcherrima (formerly known as Poinciana pulcherrima)

 Soil: Tolerant

-Watering: Needs regular infrequent irrigations during the summer to look maintain vigor.
+Watering: Needs regular to infrequent irrigations during the summer to look maintain vigor.
+No supplemental water required during the winter.

-Pruning: Prune to any desired height in winter to control height and spread, even severely prune to the ground (it will recover nicely).
+Pruning: Prune red bird-of-paradise severely during winter to control height, even stooling to ground level (it will recover nicely in the spring).
 Also, responds to some heading back in August with additional floral displays in September/October.

-Additional comments: Red bird of paradise is a tremendous, large accent shrub that flourishes during in early summer when the Phoenix weather is hottest and other vegetation fades.
+Additional comments: Red bird-of-paradise is a wonderful, large accent shrub that flourishes during in early summer when the Phoenix weather is hottest and other vegetation fades.
 It attracts hummingbirds and occasionally reseeds or spreads by root suckers in local urban landscape settings (not invasive though).
-There is a newer all yellow flowering cultivar from Desert Tree Farm Nursery in Phoenix, AZ called 'Phoenix Bird'.
+There is an yellow-flowering cultivar from Desert Tree Farm Nursery in Phoenix, Arizona called 'Phoenix Bird'.
 It has a somewhat slower growth rate and no red pigmentation in the leaves or stems.
-Othe Caesalpinina shrub species seen in Phoenix landscapes include C. gilliesii (bird-of-paradise bush) which has yellow flowers with protruding red stamens and grows to < 10'in height and C. mexicana (Mexican bird-of-paradise) which has lemon yellow flowers and grows slowly in an arborescent fashion to 15' to 20'.
+Other closely related shrub species seen in Phoenix landscapes include Erythrostemon gilliesii (desert bird-of-paradise) which has yellow flowers with protruding red stamens and grows to less than 10-feet tall and Erythrostemon mexicanus (Mexican bird-of-paradise) which has lemon yellow flowers and grows in an arborescent fashion to 15- to 20-feet tall.

-The genus Caesalpinina is named after the Italian botanist Andreas Caesalpini (1519-1603).
-Red bird of paradise was first used as an ornamental in Europe and later across the mild regions of the United States including recently landscapes in the central Arizona desert.
-In 1705, botanical explorer Maria Sibylla first described how West Indian slave women of Dutch masters would attempt to end their pregnancies by ingesting the seeds from the fruit of C. pulcherimma.
+Historical perspectives: The genus Caesalpinina is named after the Italian botanist Andreas Caesalpini (1519-1603).
+Red bird-of-paradise was first used as an ornamental in Europe and later across the mild regions of the United States including recently landscapes in the central Arizona desert.
+In 1705, botanical explorer Maria Sibylla first described how West Indian slave women of Dutch masters would attempt to end their pregnancies by ingesting the red bird of paradise seeds from the fruit.